Xir0d/MissileWars/README.md

 [Download Plugin](https://git.linux4.de/Linux4/MissileWars/releases)

 1. Stop your server.
-2. Unzip the plugin and drop it into your plugin folder.
+2. Drop the plugin into your plugin folder.
 4. Start your server and enjoy playing Missilewars!